-If you have a hair dryer that you are using often enough, you may be wondering how much power it is consuming and what is the electricity cost.
+If you have a hair dryer that you are often using enough, you may wonder how much power it consumes and what the electricity cost is.

 TABLE OF CONTENTS – QUICK NAVIGATION